tonghuikang/blog/_posts/2025-11-03-cover-letter.md

 I would like to work on frontier AI models and products at your company.

-Currently, I work at Quora integrating AI tools, while working on the recommendation system.
+I work at Quora, currently integrating AI tools like Claude Code while working on the recommendation system.
 I write and maintain the CLAUDE.md and hooks of Quora monorepo.
 I built the agentic query over Quora data lake and content.

 I have been an ardent user of LLMs and I have good intuition on where LLM responses are bad and how to improve them.